RahmonexTheOne/Voltaire-Solver-Extension/README.md

 # Voltaire-Solver-Extension

-Voltaire Solver by Rahmonex" is a powerful web extension designed to enhance your French language experience on the web.
-Named after the famed French writer and philosopher, Voltaire, this tool empowers users to elevate their writing to new heights of correctness and clarity.
+**Voltaire Solver by Rahmonex** is a robust web extension tailored to enrich your French language journey on GitHub.
+Inspired by the legacy of the esteemed French writer and philosopher, Voltaire, this tool empowers users to refine their written expression with unparalleled accuracy and clarity.

-# What does the script do :
+## What does the script do:

-Content Script (content-script.js):
+### Content Script (`content-script.js`):

--This script is injected into web pages to interact with their content.
+- This script seamlessly integrates into web pages, facilitating interactions with their content.
--It defines a function debounce that delays the execution of a function until after a specified amount of time has elapsed since the last invocation.
-This helps prevent overwhelming the LanguageTool API with too many requests.
+- It incorporates a `debounce` function, strategically delaying the execution of actions to prevent overwhelming the LanguageTool API with excessive requests.
--There's a function displayCorrection that takes a sentence element, the original text, and an array of corrections.
-It finds the positions of errors in the text and visually indicates them by inserting "(faute ici)" (error here) at the appropriate locations.
+- The `displayCorrection` function visually annotates errors within text by intelligently inserting "(faute ici)" (error here) at the precise locations.
--Another function, checkAndDisplayCorrections, sends the text content of a sentence element to the LanguageTool API for error checking.
-If errors are found, it calls displayCorrection to visually mark them.
--The script also sets up a MutationObserver to watch for changes in the DOM, particularly for the addition of new sentence elements.
-When new sentences are added, it triggers the error checking process.
+- Utilizing the `checkAndDisplayCorrections` function, text content undergoes meticulous scrutiny via the LanguageTool API, with detected errors promptly marked for review.
+- Employing a MutationObserver, the script dynamically monitors DOM changes, particularly the addition of new sentence elements, to initiate error-checking procedures.

-Manifest (manifest.json):
+### Manifest (`manifest.json`):

--It defines the metadata and permissions for the extension.
+- Metadata and permissions are meticulously defined to ensure seamless functionality of the extension.
--The extension is given permission to access active tabs and to make requests to the LanguageTool API.
+- Permissions are granted for accessing active tabs and communicating with the LanguageTool API.
--It specifies a background script (background.js) to handle browser action events.
+- A background script (`background.js`) is designated to handle browser action events.
--Content scripts are specified to run on all URLs, and they include content-script.js.
+- Content scripts are configured to operate across all URLs, encompassing `content-script.js`.
--Icons for the extension are provided in various sizes.
+- Diverse icon sizes are provided to enhance visual representation.

-Background Script (background.js):
+### Background Script (`background.js`):

--It listens for clicks on the extension's icon and executes the content script (content-script.js) in the active tab when clicked.
+- This script attentively listens for user interactions, specifically clicks on the extension's icon.
+- Upon detection of user action, it orchestrates the execution of the content script (`content-script.js`) within the active tab, facilitating error detection and correction.

+Embark on your journey of linguistic refinement with **Voltaire Solver by Rahmonex** — your indispensable companion for elevating French language proficiency on GitHub.